PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 In New Zealand (NZ), farms contain introduced ( *exotic* ) mammal species including sheep, cattle, pigs, deer, cats & dogs.
 NZ's only native mammal is a bat.
 So NZ has no *native* cat, dog, sheep, pig, cattle, deer, horse, possum, rat, ferret, stoat, hedgehog, rabbit or wallaby species.
 Most native NZ animal species are birds and insects.

 In conservation land *all* mammals (except bats) are exotic pests.
 Mammals have some characteristics that easily differentiate them from birds and bats.
 SkyComb Analyst can leverage these characteristics.

+### Animal Shape
+For some detected animals, image processing can automatically detect useful "shape" characteristics.
+For example, an animal with 3 or 4 legs visible in an image is a mammal.
+The legs of a mamaml may not be visible, so this is a partial solution.

 ### Animal Locomotion